eum3l/hysteria-nix/OPTIONS.md

 Compared to Hysteria 1's implementation, Hysteria 2's TUN is based on sing-tun's "system" stack, requiring a /30 IPv4 address and a /126 IPv6 address to be configured on the interface.
 Hysteria will automatically set up the network interface, addresses, and routes.

-> NOTE: ipv4Exclude/ipv6Exclude is important to avoid getting a routing loop.
+> **NOTE**: ipv4Exclude/ipv6Exclude is important to avoid getting a routing loop.
 See the comments for these fields for more information.

 ### Type
 ```
 null or (submodule)